 “Do you have Uber?”
 I asked.

-She didn’t.
-Had the policemen not been there, I would have encouraged her to just call her boss to take her to the ER, and she would have been fine.
+Had the policemen not been there, I would have encouraged her to just call her boss to take her to the ER.
+She would have been fine.
 But she seemed pretty shaky and the EMT unit had already been called.
 I decided not to push the issue.

 Cost & care

 This woman wasn’t going to die, but what hospital she would end up at was a crapshoot.
 It had nothing to do with what her insurance would cover.
 Even if the hospital was on her health plan, the emergency room physician might not be.